About VCB³

 Alma Flor Ada Award

-Each year VCB3 will recognize a classic book that has made a lasting and significant impression and contribution to the lives of Latino youth living in the United States with the Alma Flor Ada Award.
-Beginning in 2023, VCB3 will also be recognizing two new and outstanding contemporary bilingual and bicultural children’s, middle grade and young adult books with the Alma Flor Ada Honor Book.
+Each year VCB3 will recognize two books that have made a lasting and significant impression and contribution to the lives of Latino youth living in the United States with the Alma Flor Ada Book Award.

 Advisory Board